Are you interested in one of our Master’s Degree in Social Psychology program? Then it’s time to apply!

 International applicants are strongly encouraged to begin submitting materials well before the application deadline.
 The Department must have all application materials, including unofficial transcripts, WES, GRE, and/or TOEFL scores as relevant, in order to conduct an initial application review soon after the application deadline.
 Given it often takes 6 weeks or more to transfer scores, we recommend International applicants begin score transfer requests no later than December 15 or earlier.
 If your application is incomplete as of the application deadline, we will be unable to consider your application.

-ALL APPLICANTS: Please note that applying to the MA Social Psychology program is a two-step process
+Please note that applying to the MA Social Psychology program is a two-step process

 - First, please submit your application and reference names to the Graduate School Online Application.
 After submitting your application, your application portal will open within 24-48 hours

 - Second, submit your supplemental department materials in the portal by the deadline.